capralifecycle/liflig-dashboards/README.md

 # Liflig dashboards

 Repository used to hold configs for RPi powered screens at 15th floor on HQ.
+The configs are read after boot, using their hostname.

 Config files are encrypted using [sops](https://github.com/getsops/sops)